Neptune DXP - Open Edition

 Application Building Blocks are modular and reusable development components that vary in size from small code snippets and connectors to larger groups of user interface components and entire application templates.

 Neptune provides a growing library of these Application Building Blocks.
-You can download them for free in the Store.
+You can download them for free in the Neptune DXP Marketplace.

 Runtime environment